dcw8161/Darshika-Keerthisinghe/README.md

 ## [Project 4: Cluster Analysis for Zillow Tarrant County Dataset: Project Overview](https://dcw8161.github.io/Cluster-analysis-Zillow-Tarrant-County/)

-* Performed cluster analyzing for the Zillow Tarrant Count Dataset eventually to predict the real estate price
+* Performed cluster analyzing for the Zillow Tarrant County Dataset eventually to predict the real estate price
 * Visualized the data using Tableau and SweetViz for analysis process
 * Feautre engineering by
    * Feature scaling for continuous variables: Normalization method (zscore) was used in PyCaret